StudioRobin/htmlCanvas/README.md

 # Road map

 * get familiar with web (html/css/javascript)
+* get familiar with markdown to write notes
 * get familiar with canvas
 * get familiar with 2D game
 * get familiar with class